bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/29A-Fruit Beer.md

 ## Commercial Examples
 21st Amendment Watermelon Wheat, Anderson Valley Blood Orange Gose, Avery Liliko’i Kepolo, Ballast Point Grapefruit Sculpin, Bell’s Cherry Stout, Founders Rübæus

+## Entry Instructions
+The entrant must specify the type(s) of fruit used.
+Entrant must specify a description of the beer, identifying either a Base Styleor the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.